Reed Bunting - 5

 The 24th produced - 2 Grey Wagtail, 3 Dipper, 1 Dunnock and 1 Mallard.

 The morning on the 25th was spent catching Mute Swans at Bowness on Windermere.
 19 new Mute Swans ringed along with 1 Whooper Swan and 1 Canada Goose.
-A brood of 5 Blackbird also ringed.
+A brood of 5 Blackbird also ringed.2 Swallow ringed on the evening of 25th.

 Thanks to all ringers involved over the last week and also thanks to the Landowners for permission to accessing their land.